California Odd Fellows and Rebekah Youth Camp

 The Camp is a wonderful place for children who would not otherwise be able to have a camping/nature experience.
 Therefore, maintaining the Camp environment and continuing to provide opportunities for them is a high priority!

 In July, three 1-week summer sessions are held for children ages 7-14.
 The Board works to keep the price as low as it can to enable as many children as possible to participate.
-Current weekly “Campership” fees are $225, effective 2011.
+Current weekly “Campership” fees are $300.
 The children may participate in a variety of activities including swimming, arts and crafts, hiking and other related activities under the guidance of counselors.

 Children and their families are not required to be members, but are generally sponsored through the various Odd Fellow and Rebekah Lodges around the State.
-For more information on how your child can participate, or if you have questions, contact Betty Stevens, Director at 831-384-9550 or at 831-320-2638.
+For more information on how your child can participate, or if you have questions, contact Donna Olson, 951 Cottonwood Ct.
+Corona, CA 92879.

 Our Junior and Theta Rho youth groups plan at least one trip to the Camp each year (usually in January) as a fun getaway and for bonding time.
 Snow activities usually figure into the equation as the Camp normally has a fairly good amount each winter!

-For those who wish to attend the Summer Sessions, click on the Summer Camp Letter for 2012 and Summer Camp Application for 2012, and follow the instructions.
-For those who wish to volunteer or to work as a counselor at the Summer Sessions, click here for the Employee/Volunteer Application for 2012 and the Employee/Volunteer Disclosure Form, and follow the instructions.
+For those who wish to attend the Summer Sessions, click on the Summer Camp Letter and Summer Camp Application, and follow the instructions.
+For those who wish to volunteer or to work as a counselor at the Summer Sessions, click here for the Employee/Volunteer Application and the Employee/Volunteer Disclosure Form, and follow the instructions.

 Rental Information – RV, Tent Camping and Cabins (Dormitory Style)